Fawbert & Barnard's has an annual admission number of 30 pupils. The school is popular and is always oversubscribed.

 The school holds a waiting list which will be used should a vacancy occur within the class.
 You can register your interest with the school after you have received confirmation of your application from Essex County Council.
 We will hold these until 31 December each year.
 You are required to update us each term if you still wish to be on the register thereafter.

-Please click here to see our admission policy for further information.
+Please click here to see our 2022/2023 Admission policy for further information.

 Primary Admissions Offer - video